 Beginning on Tuesday, January 29, Selby Acupuncture will offer a new service: cupping-only appointments!
-These 30-minute sessions will focus on cupping for stress relief, pain reduction, and/or athletic performance.
+These 45 and 60 minute sessions will focus on cupping for stress relief, pain reduction, and/or athletic performance.
 Cupping Therapy sessions do not include needles, but may include other TCM techniques, such as gui sha, tui na, and moxabustion.

 Cupping Therapy appointments will be available at the following times: Tuesdays from 1pm to 7:30pm, Thursdays from 2:30pm to 7:30pm, Fridays 8am to 3pm, and Saturdays 9am to 2:30pm.
-A single session is $45 (plus tax), and a package of five is $200 (plus tax).
 Appointments are with our newest practitioner, Rachel Johnson, and read our introduction in our latest News & Events post.

 Want to learn more?
 Read on — Deborah wrote this great introduction to cupping last fall, and we are reposting it now to give more info about our newest service.